ferdevops/kiroTODOInJava/README.md

-# kiroTODOInJava
+# Basic TODO app in Core Java made with Kiro
-Basic TODO app made with KIRO
+This is a test application to try out AWS Kiro IDE.